 Tips on weekly meal planning

-Leftovers – Make more than you need for easy lunches or another dinner the next night.
+Leftovers – Leftovers are great.
+You can see above that the same meal is written many times.
+Make more than you need for easy lunches or another dinner the next night.
 That makes putting it in a bowl and taking it to work easy enough.

 Grocery list – Always use a list at the store to prevent overspending which can lead to wasting food and impulse buys.
 Order your list so that it matches the layout of your grocery store so you can save time by not running back and forth between the produce department and frozen foods aisle.

 Overlap ingredients – Get ingredients that are going to be used in multiple meals throughout the week.
-Fro example, I buy Greek yogurt to be used as a salad dressing for lunches and then sour cream for fajitas or tacos for a dinner.
-It used to go bad before I would use it all.
+We often have a salad and tacos in a week and the spinach, tomatoes, and peppers can be used for both.
 This can help to prevent wasting food and money.
 If you don’t use something, try to freeze it to be used at a later time.

 - Budget – Read my posts how to eat healthy on a budget and how I save money for healthier food.

-- Not knowing what to make- Use the internet or pull out the old cookbook.
-Pinterest is one of the best sites for recipe ideas.
+- Not knowing what to make- Use the internet or pull out a cookbook.
+Pinterest is a site for recipe ideas.
 You can even search in Google with the ingredients you have and you will find something that has been made.
 For example, I have mushrooms, ground beef, and green beans.
 Type those in and add “recipe” and you may find what you need.

-- No time to cook when home- Make more slow cooker meals or more salads.
+- No time to cook when home- Make more slow cooker meals.
 These are easy and take very little time to prepare.
 The time you spend going out or in a drive through is likely longer.

 - Not knowing how to cook- As I have mentioned before in my first post, learning to cook is one of the most important things you can do.
 Look up recipes and follow instructions.
-Order online food deliveries that help you out even more (Blue Apron, Hello Fresh, Home Chef).
+Order online food deliveries that help you out even more if you have the budget for it (Blue Apron, Hello Fresh, Home Chef).

 Fresh Idea: Weekly meal planning will save money and improve health.